Speed up invoicing by fixing the handoff after the work is already done.

 Missed estimate follow-up

-The same kind of office step slippage that slows billing also shows up in estimate follow-up.
+The same kind of handoff slippage that slows billing also shows up in estimate follow-up.
 See how that leak compounds.